debrouwere/python-literate/README.md

 ## Roadmap

 * fix './' (which should be the CWD, not the dir of the literate script)
+* tests
 * A Sublime Text syntax highlighter
 * Support for `.md.py` (Python with Markdown docstrings) (I suppose the catch is that the one works with Python out of the box, the other works with Markdown out of the box...)
+* Also, when using the Literate style, add Markdown to the Python output in docstrings.
 * Support for `matplotlib` plots
-  (Perhaps an extensible architecture that makes it easy to 'special-case' certain buffered output (and not just convert to __repr__)
+  (Perhaps an extensible architecture that makes it easy to hook in to certain kinds of output when eval'ing expression by expression)
 * Support for D3 plots, tables and other visualizations
 * Showing the code (and/or results) should be orthogonal to running the code.
   There's need for a documentation mode that runs your code and makes its state